que-son-y-como-usar-controlers-aspnet

 A controller is a widely used concept in ASP.NET.
 A controller is a class that manages incoming HTTP requests and returns a response.

-That is to say, basically a controller is the piece of code responsible for receiving requests and returning responses associated with an endpoint.
+That is, basically a controller is the piece of code responsible for receiving requests and returning responses associated with an endpoint.

-To do this, controllers are composed of methods, which we call actions, that are responsible for handling each of the requests (GET, POST, etc).
+To do this, controllers are composed of methods, which we call actions, which are responsible for handling each of the requests (GET, POST, etc.).

 In summary, controllers: